 If you like a super supportive feeling around your ankle, then this is perhaps the one area that’s not quite to your taste.

-But if you’re like me and like a medium level of ankle support from your bindings, then these are just right.
+But if you prefer or are ok with medium level of ankle support from your bindings, then these are just right.